denoland/docs/runtime/tutorials/hello_world.md

 This kind of structure keeps your project clean and makes it easier to find and manage files.

-🦕 Remember that Deno encourages simplicity and avoids complex build tools.
+🦕 Congratulations!
+Now you know how to create a simple script in both JS and TS and how to run it in Deno with the `deno run` command and how to create a brand new project with `deno init`.
+Remember that Deno encourages simplicity and avoids complex build tools.
 Keep your project modular, testable, and organized.
 As your project grows, adapt the structure to fit your needs.
 And most importantly, have fun exploring Deno’s capabilities!

-🦕 Congratulations!
-Now you know how to create a simple script in both JS and TS and how to run it in Deno with the `deno run` command.